Careers Guidance Club

 Our alumni have continuously given significant contributions to the alma mater by sharing their precious knowledge and work experience in different fields through Alumni Sharing Knowledge (ASK) talks, Careers Day, F. 5 and 6 alumni sharing sessions, etc. They play an important role in developing students’ values, knowledge, skills and attitude towards work.

-The Careers and Guidance Team was invited by the Hong Kong and China Gas Company Limited (Towngas) to join a business-school programme entitled ‘Career in a Nutshell’.
-It was a year-long programme for 18 F.4 and F.5 participants.
+The Careers and Guidance Team work with different business organisations to help senior form students to learn more about the workplace.
+One of the organisations includes the Hong Kong and China Gas Company Limited (Towngas) to join a business-school programme entitled ‘Career in a Nutshell’.
 It offered a series of programmes including visits, voluntary services, job-shadowing, talks and games for students to acquire practical and hands-on career-related knowledge in Towngas.

 Mentorship Programme (F.4 – F.5)